 Declining human resource base: The region has for decades suffered from significant brain drain; this is now being compounded by the poor performance of national education systems.
 In many countries, drop-out rates are at all-time highs, especially for boys, and rates of illiteracy and innumeracy are increasing.
-For example, over 70% of boy school leavers in Jamaica failed their qualification exam in maths.
+For example, over 70% of boy school leavers in Jamaica failed their qualification exam in mathematics.
 Most countries also lack any system of training in skills that match the opportunities available.
-Skilled jobs are often outsourced or filled by outsiders, and opportunities to add value to existing sectors through enhanced human resources are lost.
+Skilled jobs are often outsourced or filled by persons from outside the country or region, and opportunities to add value to existing sectors through enhanced human resources are lost.